wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/CustomFirewallPorts.md

 >     DATABASECUSTOMPORTS:

 What this will then do is revoke the access rights to that IP address to port 8080 by raising the firewall again.
 This will ONLY AFFECT the OS firewall it will not affect the provider native firewall.
+If you have port 8080 open on 5 webservers, for example you will need to ssh onto each webserver and modify the firewwall rules on each machine separately.

 **STEP 2**